-Our work is supported by an Advisory Group that includes the following members: Michele Cecchini (OECD), Kalipso Chalkidou (Imperial College London), Maureen Cropper (University of Maryland), Anil Deolalikar (University of California, Riverside), Patrick Hoang-Vu Eozenou (World Bank), Frederico Guanais (Inter-American Development Bank), Soonman Kwon (Seoul National University), Jeremy A. Lauer (World Health Organization), Dale Whittington (University of North Carolina, Chapel Hill), and Brad Wong (Copenhagen Consensus Center).
+In addition to our Leadership Team, our work is supported by an Advisory Group that includes the following members: Michele Cecchini (OECD), Kalipso Chalkidou (Imperial College London), Maureen Cropper (University of Maryland), Anil Deolalikar (University of California, Riverside), Patrick Hoang-Vu Eozenou (World Bank), Frederico Guanais (Inter-American Development Bank), Soonman Kwon (Seoul National University), Jeremy A. Lauer (World Health Organization), Dale Whittington (University of North Carolina, Chapel Hill), and Brad Wong (Copenhagen Consensus Center).
 In addition, the following ex-officio members aid in coordinating our work with related efforts as well as advising us on the conduct of this project: Karl Claxton (University of York), Tommy Wilkinson (University of Cape Town), Damian Walker (Bill and Melinda Gates Foundation), and David Wilson (Bill and Melinda Gates Foundation).
-We also thank David B. Evans of the World Bank for participating in the initial Advisory Group deliberations.
+We also thank David B. Evans of the World Bank for participating in the initial Advisory Group deliberations, and are very grateful to the numerous individuals who commented on our work.

 Michele Cecchini is a senior health economist and policy analyst in the OECD Health Division.
 His research interests include priority setting and program evaluation of policies influencing population health.
 He is an adjunct professor in applied health economics at the School of Public Health of the University of Siena.